 Previous to being a Physio, I was a mechanic.
 I left high school at 17 and did my trade certificate in automotive engineering.
 I grew up on a farm, so fixing things was common practice.

 I enjoyed getting things working again and therefore being a mechanic was my calling.
 At about 6 years into my mechanics career, I suffered a severe back injury when lifting heavy equipment.
 I had protruded my L5/S1 vertebral disc with an annular tear.
 This injury left me in chronic pain for 3 years.
 During those three years I tried every form of therapy I could find, and really went around in circles trying to find a fix.

 Of most benefit to me was massage.
 So much so that I quit my mechanics career and studied a diploma in therapeutic massage therapy.
 Being a student again was great and I loved learning about the human body.
 I was so intrigued to learn more at a deeper level, and I wanted a career that helped others so I signed up for my physiotherapy degree at Auckland University of Technology.

 I completed my Four years of my degree and did an extra year of study on human movement and anatomy, a total of 5 years.
 Of most value about study was the fact that I learnt how to fix myself.
-Being in pain for so long made me pretty humble, giving me complete empathy for others that experience chronic pain.
+Being in pain for so long made me pretty humble, giving me complete empathy for others that experience pain.